 A fair amount of area fans are expected to witness the debut of the popular north country native with the Bucs who open their regular season at the New York Jets on September 8th.

 Tampa Bay was in a lot of close games last year and weve been working a lot on the two-minute drill, said Leonard.
 Coach has brought me in to help relieve Doug Martin when needed.
 Ill be alright as long as I can prove myself in camp.

 More than 100 young gridders are attending the Leonard camp this week where the fundamentals of the game are being stressed.

-Two such individuals include Troy Gates of Gouverneur and Garrison Barcomb of Canton, who are camp attendees.
+Two such individuals include Troy Gates of Gouverneur and Garrison Barcomb of Canton, who are attending this weeks camp.
 Both will be returning juniors on their respective varsity football teams this fall.

 Barcomb will be a third-year varsity player for the Golden Bears this fall and earned a Don Petty scholarship to attend the Leonard camp.

-Football is phenomenal.
-I love it, Barcomb said.
-The camp will help me get better at fullback and outside linebacker.
-This gives me good experience, and Im learning a lot.
+Football if phenomenal.
+I love it.
+The camp will help me get better at fullback and outside linebacker, said Barcomb.
+This gives me good experience and Im learning a lot.
 I would love to go on after high school and play college football.
 It would be a dream come true.